gokulmInfy/m2x-launchpad-energia/README.md

 LaunchPadWifiReadLocation
 ---------------

 This one reads location data of a feed from M2X server, and prints them to Serial interfact.
-You can check the output in the `Serial Monitor` of the Arduino IDE.
+You can check the output in the `Serial Monitor` in your IDE.

 LaunchPadEthernetPost
 ---------------